GSA/digitalgov.gov/content/news/2016/11/2016-11-23-the-data-briefing-it-takes-an-online-community-to-digitally-transform-an-organization.md

   - challenges
   - crowdsourcing-and-citizen-science
   - challenges-and-prize-competitions
-  - crowdsourcing
+  - crowdsourcing-and-citizen-science
   - the-data-briefing

 ---

 The [open source]({{< ref "/topics/open-source" >}}) movement has changed how we develop software, create content, and even do science.
-Using a community to help complete projects and bring about change has become so ubiquitous in the last ten years that it has even earned a name — [crowdsourcing]({{< ref "/topics/crowdsourcing" >}}).
+Using a community to help complete projects and bring about change has become so ubiquitous in the last ten years that it has even earned a name — [crowdsourcing]({{< ref "/topics/crowdsourcing-and-citizen-science" >}}).
 Crowdsourcing is a powerful tool and is now being used to help organizations digitally transform.

 {{< legacy-img src="2015/12/600-x-414-Crowdsourcing-nevarpp-iStock-Thinkstock-467787670.jpg" alt="Various teams contribute to a solution" caption="nevarpp/iStock/Thinkstock" >}}